Meetings and Workshops

 REGISTRATION & ENQUIRIES: For ARA ASM delegates, please register & pay for the CPSG Satellite Dinner Meeting as part of the registering for ARA ASM.
 Please note limited seats are available & registrations will close on 31 March 2026 or earlier once capacity has been reached.

-PRESENTATION SUMMARY: Our sense of balance — though under-recognised across science & medicine — has deep evolutionary, ontogenetic & integrative foundations in brain-behaviour responses that have come to light particularly since the late 20th Century.
+Our sense of balance — though under-recognised across science & medicine — has deep evolutionary, ontogenetic & integrative foundations in brain-behaviour responses that have come to light particularly since the late 20th Century.
 The caloric test — via the vestibulo-ocular reflex — is a simple, low-cost, low-risk, non-invasive and widely used mainstream neurodiagnostic technique for balance problems & brain death, with a long-standing record of safety since its development over a century ago.
 The technique is routinely performed for example in primary care clinics by GPs & nurses (for cerumen removal), audiologists, neurologists & ENT physicians.

 Over recent decades its renewed transformative potential — through vestibulocortical stimulation (VCS) — is highlighted by remarkable therapeutic benefits shown in adults with often disabling refractory conditions such as phantom limb & central post-stroke pain, migraine, CRPS/allodynia and nociplastic disease (e.g., refractory fibromyalgia & ME/CFS); other neurological disorders (e.g., Parkinson’s disease, minimally conscious state); and severe mental illness (e.g., depression, bipolar & schizophrenia spectrum disorders).
-This talk will present a high-level overview of the technique’s wide-ranging multimodal effects across mood, pain, cognition, attention, perception, beliefs/insight & mobility — with a practical lens towards accessible, scalable & innovative clinical care for people suffering from chronic primary pain conditions & other common comorbid conditions.
+This talk will present a high-level overview of the technique’s wide-ranging multimodal effects across mood, pain, cognition, attention, perception, beliefs/insight & mobility — with a practical lens towards accessible, scalable & innovative clinical care for people suffering from chronic primary pain conditions & other complex (comorbid) conditions.

-This body of work also has a broader community and workforce health & wellbeing focus through enhancing occupational rehabilitation and functional outcomes in: (i) safety-critical industries (e.g., Military, Veterans’ & Emergency Services); (ii) professional & participation sports (e.g., concussion); (iii) underserved & paediatric populations across rural/regional areas & developing countries, including children & adults with neurodevelopmental disabilities; and (iv) restoring capacity (e.g., dementia, palliative care).
+This body of work also has a broader community and workforce health & wellbeing focus through enhancing occupational rehabilitation and functional outcomes in: (i) safety-critical industries (e.g., Military, Veterans’ & Emergency Services); (ii) professional & participation sports (e.g., concussion); (iii) underserviced & paediatric populations across rural/regional areas & developing countries, including children & adults with neurodevelopmental disabilities; and (iv) restoring capacity (e.g., dementia, palliative care).

 PRESENTER: Dr Trung Thành Ngô — The University of Queensland | Tess Cramond Pain & Research Centre